itdxer/neupy/site/2015/09/21/password_recovery.rst

     True

 Everithing looks fine.
-After multiple running you can rarely find a problem Network can produce a string that we didn't teach it.
+After multiple times code running you can rarely find a problem.
+Network can produce a string which wasn't taught.
-This string can looks almost like the password with few different symbols.
+This string can look almost like a password with a few different symbols.
-Basicly each trained input vector create local minimum inside of the Discrete Hopfield Network.
-The problem is exists when network creates additional local minimum somewhere between input patterns.
+The problem appears when network creates additional local minimum somewhere between input patterns.
-We cann't defend from being hit into it.
+We can't prevent it from running into the local minimum.
+For more information about this problem you can check :ref:`tutorial about Discrete Hopfield Network <discrete-hopfield-network>`.

 Test it using Monte Carlo
 -------------------------

-Let's test it on a randomly generated passwords.
+Let's test our solution with randomly generated passwords.
 For this task we can use Monte Carlo experiment.
-At each step we create random password and try to recover it from the broken password.
+At each step we create random password and try to recover it from a broken password.

 .. code-block:: python